PAIDNetwork/Protocol/README.md

 ### **Smart Routers, math constructs and digital signatures**

-PAID Smart Agreements, In accordance with our development, two options are presented for the deployment of Smart Routers:

-- Smart routers based on Upgradable Smart Contracts, or contract proxy management, using did: dpki: id as the user of the contracts to adjust their operation, allowing to delegate, approve or revoke permissions.
-These would be displayed through Solang (Solidity / Substrate Compiler), as if they were written in RUST.
-- Substrate Runtime Module development has the intention of producing lean, performant, and fast nodes.
-It affords none of the protections or overhead of transaction reverting and does not implicitly introduce any fee system to the computation which nodes on your chain run, and Provide low-level access to your entire blockchain, remove the overhead of built-in safety for performance, and besides require a high level to entry for developers.Has no inherent economic incentives to repel bad actors.
+PAID Smart Agreements,

 ### Introducing did-dpki, a decentralized identity method for PAID network

 PAID Smart Agreements (Poroposal DID-DPKI-v1) need verifiable proof of identity to work well with legal contracts.
 Legal contracts, because they are binding, need a way to ensure all parties are accountable under a jurisdiction.
-In a simple legal agreement workflow, a KYC solution might be enough.
-But considering PAID is a decentralized based protocol, using smart contracts and oracles, we'll need a good set of technology stack that supports  enough data sources and still keep the level of decentralization required.
+In a simple legal agreement workflow, a off-chain KYC solution might be enough.
+But considering PAID is a decentralized based protocol, using smart contracts and oracles, we'll need a good set of technology stack that supports enough data sources and still keep the level of decentralization required, being the ideal gateway to manage contracts in the real world through legally recognized structures and Ricardian Contract provided by services such as that offered by PAID Smart Agreements

 ### PAID Oracles, Incentivized Oracles and other constructs